wenxi1029/CSJourney.github.io/_posts/2022-08-20-Glimpse-into-the-industry.md

 I hope all these would be helpful to you who is reading this.

-At the time of writing, I am studying for CompTIA A+ and JNCIA-Junos certs.
+At the time of writing, I am studying for CompTIA Security+ and eJPT certs.
 Everyday, I am eager to start my study period in the morning and get some hands on with picoCTF and HTB at night.

 tldr; See **BOLD** for categories, and links under them for resources.